brianwisti/rgb-brain-hugo/site/content/post/2017/12/taskwarrior-babysteps.md

 - taskwarrior
 - tools
 title: Taskwarrior
+updated: 2024-02-01 20:58:58-08:00
 ---

 ![attachments/img/2017/cover-2017-12-16.png](../../../attachments/img/2017/cover-2017-12-16.png)
 `task -work` report showing everything but work tasks

-I ended up with a mess after half a year trying to use *every feature* of [card/Taskwarrior](../../../card/Taskwarrior.md).
+I ended up with a mess after half a year trying to use *every feature* of [Taskwarrior](../../../card/Taskwarrior.md).
 It’s time to focus on building solid knowledge one step at a time.

 I sat on this draft for a couple weeks.
 Rather than change task dates to make it look like I wrote this yesterday, I’ll leave `task` output as-is.
 Otherwise I’ll have to change those details every time I revisit Taskwarrior on the blog.